-The Urban Plan is a reference document used to plan land use and development in our city.
+The Urban Plan (Master Plan) is a reference document used to plan land use and development in our city.
 Learn about the major goals derived from it.

 For better quality of life in Montréal